VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/04-deploy-to-openshift.md

 For the deployment to OpenShift we are using the [Fabric8](https://fabric8.io/) tool through the `fabric8-maven-plugin` which is configured in our ``pom.xml``{{open}} (found in the `<profiles/>` section).
 Configuration files for Fabric8 are contained in the ``src/main/fabric8``{{open}} folder mentioned earlier.

 After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
-To verify that everything is started run the following command and wait for it to report replication controller "fruits-s2i-1" successfully rolled out:
+To verify that everything is started run the following command and wait for it to report that the replication controller successfully rolled out:

-``oc rollout status dc/fruits``{{execute}}
+``oc rollout status dc/rhoar-training``{{execute}}

-You should see output in the console similar to `replication controller "fruits-1" successfully rolled out`.
+You should see output in the console similar to `replication controller "rhoar-training" successfully rolled out`.
 Then you can either go to the OpenShift web console and click on the route or click [here](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/api/fruits).
 You should see the same JSON output as the previous step:

 ```json
 [{name":"Cherry"},{name":"Apple"},{name":"Banana"}]
 ```

+And if you open the [web application](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/) the same functionality from the previous steps should still work.

 ## Congratulations